 In June, 1996, 17 years after the TMI-2 accident, Harrisburg U.S. District Court Judge Sylvia Rambo dismissed a class action lawsuit alleging that the accident caused health effects.

-The plaintiffs have appealed Judge Rambo’s ruling.
-The appeal is before the U.S. Third Circuit Court of Appeals.
+The plaintiffs appealed Judge Rambo’s ruling, and the appeal failed before the U.S. Third Circuit Court of Appeals.
 In making her decision, Judge Rambo cited:

 Judge Rambo concluded: “The parties to the instant action have had nearly two decades to muster evidence in support of their respective cases….
 The paucity of proof alleged in support of Plaintiffs’ case is manifest.
 The court has searched the record for any and all evidence which construed in a light most favorable to Plaintiffs creates a genuine issue of material fact warranting submission of their claims to a jury.
 This effort has been in vain.”